Net Investment Income, Medicare Surtax and S Corps

 But!
 And this is a big but!
-Like a Nel Carter butt.
+Like a Mama June butt.
 If you materially participate in your S Corp this income is not included in the net investment income calculation.
 99% of the small business owners out there who elect to be treated as an S Corp will also qualify as materially participating.
 In other words, your income is not considered passive which would otherwise be subject to the Net Investment Income Tax.
+Yeah baby!

 Here is the laundry list the IRS uses for testing material participation-

 To materially participate in a business for a particular year, the shareholder must meet one of the following seven tests discussed in Temporary Regulations Section 1.469-5T(a)–